wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 ### Proposal Blog

-Now all of the tech writers have already finished this part.
+All of the tech writers have already finished this part.
 Here is some specification, if you have time, you can modify the previous blog to make it more beautiful.

 #### 1. Personal Profile

-Create your contributor profile (if you are a first time contributor).
+Create your contributor profile (if you are a first-time contributor).
 You can commit to [wechaty.js.org](https://github.com/wechaty/wechaty.js.org) Repo's `jekyll/_contributors` directory.

 You can refer to the following developer introduction content writing page: